qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - getting error messages saying my gmail accounts are offline
 - my account is offline
 - my email accounts keep saying you are offline please help
-- my email saying offline but still receiving tbsp
+- my email saying offline but still receiving mails
 - my email account is offline
 - my email app keeps saying it is offline how do i fix this
 - says ism offline